 Myth #14: There are as many abusive women as abusive men.

 It is true that there are women who treat their partners badly, from berating them to attempting to control them.
-However these instances are much less frequent and the instances of physical abuse, including physical intimidation and violence, and sexual abuse are even more rare.
+However, these instances are much less frequent and the instances of physical abuse, including physical intimidation and violence, and sexual abuse are even more rare.
 According to a report published by the National Institute of Justice, “women experience more intimate partner violence than do men,” with 22.1% of women surveyed reported they were physically assaulted by a current or former spouse, cohabitating partner, boyfriend or date, as opposed to 7.4% of surveyed reporting the same.[1]
-The same report shows that the majority (64%) of women who were physically assaulted, raped and/or stalked since the age of 18 were victimized by men, specifically a current or former husband, co-habitating partner, boyfriend or date.
+The same report shows that the majority (64%) of women who were physically assaulted, raped and/or stalked since the age of 18 were victimized by men, specifically a current or former husband, co-habit partner, boyfriend or date.
 It is important to note that men can be abused by other men and women can be abused by other women.
 The key aspects of verbal and emotional abuse, specifically using sarcasm, put-downs, twisting everything around on the other partner, and using other tactics of control, are seen in all abusive relationships, whether heterosexual or homosexual.

 Myth #15: His abusiveness is as bad for him as for his partner.